Shared Office Space in NYC: A Classroom for the Courtroom

 Fri, 10 Feb 2017 | Written by Corporate Suites Staff

 While you may have been able to get by in the past with just your bar certification, the learning game is changing.
 The advent of social sharing technologies such as Whatsapp and Facebook Messenger are rapidly changing the way that new ideas are communicated in the business world.
 Learning is undergoing an epic shift from the classroom to the courtroom, and law firms in shared office space in NYC are uniquely positioned to benefit the most.

-Attorneys in shared office space in NYC can benefit the most from this trend because they are right at the center of a community of learning.
+Attorneys in a coworking space in NYC can benefit the most from this trend because they are right at the center of a community of learning.
 Through networking events in a shared workspace, businesses can share knowledge peer to peer.
 A shared office space in NYC may even go as far to offer message boards or apps which enable members to communicate just in time.
-This benefits law companies of all types, whether the solo practitioner looking for a private meeting space to take a deposition, the multinational law firm starting a New York satellite office, or the midsize law practice looking to beef up its business continuity plan with a virtual office.
+This benefits law companies of all types, whether the solo practitioner looking for a private NYC meeting space to take a deposition, the multinational law firm starting a New York satellite office, or the midsize law practice looking to beef up its business continuity plan with an NYC virtual office.

 “The 70:20:10 Model for Learning and Development.”
 (2016).
 Training Industry, Inc. Retrieved on February 7th, 2017 from https://www.trainingindustry.com/wiki/entries/the-702010-model-for-learning-and-development.aspx